 Capturing LGBTQ+ and their love stories is what inspires Robyn Nicole Film and Photo.
 This Portland based photographer is an artist at heart, and has a creative way about capturing love authentically.

-I am a Taurus sun, Cancer moon cat mom and breakfast food aficionado.
-I am an enthusiastic parent to many plants and a beautiful, green, velvet couch.
-I cry easily during movies (and in general) and work well under pressure.
-I love the podcast My Favorite Murder, and I’m only mildly worried about how that comes off to people who are not familiar with it.
-I self-identify as queer, a term that her mother, bless her heart, still does not understand.
-I love making people laugh, enjoy roller skating, and can appreciate a really good disco ball.
+I am a Taurus sun, Cancer moon, cat mom, and breakfast food aficionado.
+I’m also an enthusiastic parent to many plants and a beautiful, green, velvet couch.
+I cry easily during movies (and in general) and work well under pressure, and I love the podcast My Favorite Murder, and I’m only mildly worried about how that comes off to people who are not familiar with it.
+I self-identify as queer, a term that my mother, bless her heart, still does not understand.
+And, I love making people laugh, enjoy roller skating, and can appreciate a really good disco ball.

 Any advice for couples looking for a photographer?

 There are a LOT of us.
 From the outside, it might seem like photographers are all the same, but we have incredibly varied skills, styles, and personalities.
 Surprise!
 We’re human.
 Before you overwhelm yourself with a HUGE amount of google search results, take some time and really think about what you want in a person who is going to be following you around all day on one of the most exciting days of your life.
 Do you want someone up in your business, who knows exactly where your hands should go to get the perfect shot?
 Do you want someone super hands-free who you hardly realize is there?
 Are there qualities in a human being that make you more comfortable around them?

 Make a list of attributes.
 Look for those.
 Think of it as a weird kind of dating.
 Then, do your homework.